Maestro-111/movies-search-system/README.md

 ## Data Set Up

-(Docker set up is coming up...)

 Script to normalize Kaggle data currently is not uploaded.
-Instead, all tables, imported in xlsx, are present in "data" folder.
+Instead, all tables, imported in xlsx, are present in "movies/data" folder.

 We need to create tables first.
 You'll need to: